clawpack/adjoint/examples/acoustics_2d_radial_timepoint/README.md

 * To compare the two methods:

-Run in the terminal:
+Go to the folder **compare** and run in the terminal:

 ```
 python compare_methods.py
 ```

 This will run both the pressure flagging and the adjoint flagging methods.
 The results from both methods will be compages in the resulting gauge plot.
+The plots generated are those appearing in the paper.
 See paper for an analysis of the results.